Public figure

-A public figure is a person who has achieved notoriety, prominence or fame within a society, whether through achievement, luck, action, or in some cases through no purposeful action of their own.
+A public figure is a person who has achieved fame, prominence or notoriety within a society, whether through achievement, luck, action, or in some cases through no purposeful action of their own.

 In the context of defamation actions (libel and slander) as well as invasion of privacy, a public figure cannot succeed in a lawsuit on incorrect harmful statements in the United States unless there is proof that the writer or publisher acted with actual malice by knowing the falsity or by reckless disregard for the truth.
 The legal burden of proof in defamation actions is thus higher in the case of a public figure than in the case of an ordinary person.

 Libel laws vary considerably on this matter from jurisdiction to jurisdiction.
 Even within a cultural grouping, the libel laws of the UK are quite different from those in the US, for example.

 United States

 The controlling precedent in the United States was set in 1964 by the United States Supreme Court in New York Times Co. v.
 Sullivan, which is considered a key decision in supporting the First Amendment and freedom of the press.

 A fairly high threshold of public activity is necessary to elevate people to a public figure status.
-Typically, they must either be:
+They may be: